ethanpunsiyu/pun-engine/README.md

 A good pun is said to be when 'both meanings of the ambiguous word are true at the same time'.
 With this in mind, therefore the variables that measure the potency of a pun would be as follows:

-- Phonetic distance: How close the 'anchor words' sound: processed with phonetic libraries
+- **Phonetic distance**: How close the 'anchor words' sound: processed with phonetic libraries
-- Ambiguity: The presence of two similarly likely interpretations for a single sentence
+- **Ambiguity**: The presence of two similarly likely interpretations for a single sentence
-- Distinctiveness: Both interpretations should be supported adequately by balanced sets of context words that support each meaning
+- **Distinctiveness**: Both interpretations should be supported adequately by balanced sets of context words that support each meaning
-- Surprise: The humour effect when a word appears unexpectedly in its local context but remains sensible within its global context
+- **Surprise**: The humour effect when a word appears unexpectedly in its local context but remains sensible within its global context

 ## Brief on the structure of the project